alvinng4/grav_sim/docs/documentations/barnes_hut.md

         - If not, instantiate a new child node for that suboctant by assigning a tree index.
             Backpropogate the mass and coordinate all the way to the root node.
-        - Otherwise, traverse deeper into the child node, and repeat step 3.2.
+        - Otherwise, traverse deeper into the child node.

 Side note: We do not know beforehand how many internal nodes there will be.
 Therefore, the arrays might become full during construction.
 By using a dynamic array